lassekongo83/zuki-themes/README.md

 ## Troubleshooting

-If you have a GTK/Gnome version newer or older than 3.18 the theme may not work properly.
-Gnome 3.20+ support will probably arrive later.
+If you have a GTK/Gnome version older than 3.18/3.20 the theme may not work properly.
+Same if you have XFCE older than 4.12.

 ## Bug reporting